Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Frontend.md

 # stack report networkfile > nets.csv
 ```

-> **Note:** Most of the spreadsheets commands have a "report" that will generate a CSV from the current values in the database.
+> **Note:** Most of the spreadsheet commands have a "report" that will generate a CSV from the current values in the database.

 ```
 # cat nets.csv